This Help File Page was issued on 09/30/2017

 ✓Add period to partitions. - Check this box if you want SPA to add a period to the end of the CSID and before the Partition Number (See Understanding Partitions below).

 ▪For those Central Stations using Partitions, and also receiving various lengths of CSIDs, implementing the Formatting of the CSID+Partition data with a Period inserted between the CSID and Partition ensures that SPA can properly interpret the Areas when they are transmitted - regardless of the length of the CSID.

 ✓Always set failed state - The use of the field is not currently active.

 ✓Remove Zeros from Physical Zone/User Number - Check this box if you want SPA to remove any leading Zeros from all Physical Zones and User Numbers.

 ✓Supervise Receivers - Check this box if you want SPA to Supervise your Receivers.

 ▪SPA will create an Alarm Event (A101) if the connection is lost with a receiver, and a Restore Event (A102) when the connection is reestablished.

 ▪This Activates Receiver Supervision which is a UL® Central Station requirement.

 ▪See Special Subscriber, Subscriber Panel, Panel Zone & CSID Zone Entries for more information.

-▪Check this box if you want SPA to notify the Technician via Email through the Communication Module, that an Account which was placed On Test is about to come Off Test.
+▪Check this box if you want SPA to notify the Technician via Email through the MKS Customer Connect Service, that an Account which was placed On Test is about to come Off Test.

 ➢Important Note of Caution: If the Ignore background processes box is Checked, this feature is disabled (see the "Column 3" section below).